Henna: Hair/eyebrow dye

-In Ancient Egypt, Ahmose-Henuttamehu (17th Dynasty, 1574 BCE) was probably a daughter of Seqenenre Tao and Ahmose Inhapy.
+In Ancient Egypt, Ahmose-Henuttamehu (17th Dynasty, 1574 BC) was probably a daughter of Seqenenre Tao and Ahmose Inhapy.
 Smith reports that the mummy of Henuttamehu's own hair had been dyed a bright red at the sides, probably with henna.
 In Europe, henna was popular among women connected to the aesthetic movement and the Pre-Raphaelite artists of England in the 1800s.
 Dante Gabriel Rossetti's wife and muse, Elizabeth Siddal, had naturally bright red hair.
 Contrary to the cultural tradition in Britain that considered red hair unattractive, the Pre-Raphaelites fetishized red hair.
 Siddal was portrayed by Rossetti in many paintings that emphasized her flowing red hair.
 The other Pre-Raphaelites, including Evelyn De Morgan and Frederick Sandys, academic classicists such as Frederic Leighton, and French painters such as Gaston Bussière and the Impressionists, further popularized the association of henna-dyed hair and young bohemian women.

 Opera singer Adelina Patti is sometimes credited with popularizing the use of henna in Europe in the late nineteenth century.
 Parisian courtesan Cora Pearl was often referred to as La Lune Rousse (the red-haired moon) for dyeing her hair red.
 In her memoirs, she relates an incident when she dyed her pet dog's fur to match her own hair.
 By the 1950s, Lucille Ball popularized "henna rinse" as her character, Lucy Ricardo, called it on the television show I Love Lucy.
 It gained popularity among young people in the 1960s through a growing interest in Eastern cultures.

-Today

 Commercially packaged henna, intended for use as a cosmetic hair dye, originated in ancient Egypt and the ancient Near East and is now popular in many countries in South Asia, Europe, Australia, and North America.
 The color that results from dyeing with henna depends on the original color of the hair, as well as the quality of the henna, and can range from orange to auburn to burgundy.
 Henna can be mixed with other natural hair dyes, including Cassia obovata for lighter shades of red or even blond and indigo to achieve brown and black shades.
 Some products sold as "henna" include these other natural dyes.
 Others may include metal salts that can interact with other chemical treatments, oils and waxes that may inhibit the dye, or dyes which may be allergens.

 Apart from its use as a hair dye, henna has recently been used as a temporal substitute to eyebrow pencil or even as eyebrow embroidery.